 1. Seeking reassurance

-People feel insecure in relationships from time to time.
+People sometimes feel insecure in relationships, even if they don’t have an inherently insecure personality.
 Saying ‘I love you’ too much can be a way to seek reassurance that your partner loves you too.
-When your partner says it back, you feel more secure in the relationship.
+When your partner repeats it back to you, you feel more secure in the relationship.
+Again, those with the anxious attachment style, because of their deep fears of abandonment, say those words often.

 2. Fear